-Kids' Mental Health
+Kids' Mental Health:

-When Max was five years old, he worried when he overheard grown-ups talking about the pandemic.
+When Max was three years old, he worried when he overheard grown-ups talking about the pandemic.
 Sharing his feelings with his mom and dad was a big help.
 Lucy, 5, sought comfort in her toys, creating a make-believe classroom.
 Arielle, mom to two toddlers, discovered the benefits of self-care.
 Drawing on these stories, experts from McLean Hospital and Mass General Hospital offer valuable guidance.

 Elementary School-Age Children & Preteens